Emission photon statistics in collectively interacting dipole atom arrays in the low-intensity limit: Results

 \subsubsection{Detection in the same Eigenmode $\alpha$}

-In this section, the $g^{(2)}(0)$ will be calculated when the light is emitted into the same single excitation eigenmode with which it is excited.
-This represents how two photons each in a single excitation eigenmode $V_{i\alpha}$ connects with the double excitation modes $W_{\mu\beta}$, which was described by $X_{\alpha\beta}$ as discussed in Sec. \ref{sec:DoubleEx} and in Fig. \ref{fig:Xab}(a).
+In this section, the $g^{(2)}(0)$ will be calculated when the light is emitted into the same single-excitation eigenmode with which it is excited.
+This represents how two photons each in a single-excitation eigenmode $V_{i\alpha}$ connects with the double-excitation modes $W_{\mu\beta}$, which was described by $X_{\alpha\beta}$ as discussed in Sec. \ref{sec:DoubleEx} and in Fig. \ref{fig:Xab}(a).

 While the $g^{(2)}(0)$ can be calculated numerically by time evolving the density matrix to steady state and taking projections, we can simplify the calculation by using eigenmode decomposition.
 An analytical expression can be derived for the steady state and $g^{(2)}(0)$ when exciting using a single eigenmode.
 The derivation is detailed in the Appendix \ref{app:singlemode}.